Background

 Effective User Experience

-To produce value-added packaging decision making, a strong focus on user experience is critical.
+To produce value-added packaging decision making, a focus on user experience is critical.
 Consequently, the tools were shaped to ensure that they are action-oriented, practical, and easy-to-use.

 Directional